-Kinkakuji or the Golden Pavilion is one of the most famous places in Kyoto.
+Kinkakuji or the Golden Pavilion is one of the most famous landmarks in Kyoto.
 The golden building stands in the middle of a small lake and is reflected onto the surface of the water.
 It’s an amazing sight you won’t see anywhere else in the world.
 It is a Zen Temple originally built in 1397 as the residence of Yoshimitsu Ashikaga, a “shogun” or military commander.
-This building is covered in golden leaf so it glitters when the rays of the sun hit it.
+This building is covered in gold leaf so it glitters when the rays of the sun hit it.
 And it is a wonderful sight in every season, whether the surrounding area is full of the green leaves of spring and summer, or the colorful colors of autumn, or capped with snow in winter.

 Fushimi Inari Shrine

 Fushimi Inari Shrine has become famous in recent years among foreign tourists for its tunnel of 10,000 red “torii” gates.
 It really is an awe-inspiring sight and of course, a fantastic photo spot.
 It’s an important Shinto shrine located in the Fushimi Ward of Kyoto.
 It stands at the base of a mountain and there are trails that go up into the mountain, suitable for a scenic 2 - 3 hours hike.
 The thousands of “torii” gates line these hiking trails, dwindling in number as you go up.
 But you don’t have to go all the way to the summit if you don’t want to or don’t have the time to.
 You can go up a bit and turn back at any point.